dnsimple/dnsimple-support/content/articles/dashboard.md

 ---
-title: Getting Started - DNSimple Dashboard
+title: Getting to know your DNSimple Dashboard
-excerpt: How to use the DNSimpel Dashboard to manage your domains.
+excerpt: How to use the DNSimple Dashboard to manage your domains.
 categories:
 - DNSimple
 ---